You can make payments to us with Visa and Mastercard credit and debit cards from overseas.

 Making a money transfer

 You can also make a payment to us through money transfer sites.
 The following sites, in most cases, do not charge fees for making international payments to us.
+Payment through any money transfer site (including those listed below) is done so at your own risk:

 - your IRD number

-- the tax type you are making the payment toward.
+- the tax type you are making the payment toward

 You need to write these in the reference field when you make the payment if you're not otherwise asked for them.

-You'll also hear money transfers called 'telegraphic transfers', usually by banks.
 The sample form below is an example of the information you'll need.
 However, you'll need to contact your bank for their specific form to make such a payment.